ISISComputingGroup/ibex_developers_manual/GUI_development/CSS/Building-the-alarm-server-for-mysql.md

     -consoleLog -root mytestalarm -pluginCustomization full_path/alarm_settings.ini
 ```

-There is an example ini file in org.csstudio.alarm.beast.server called plugin_cutomization.ini.
+There is an example ini file in org.csstudio.alarm.beast.server called plugin_customization.ini.

 Alternatively, leave the "Program Arguments" blank and pass the arguments via the command line.